 If you need more assistance with recovering lost data, please refer to this article.

-Insert a button into your worksheet
+6) Insert buttons into worksheet

 You like to impress your colleagues?
 Or just want to use an easy way to work with your worksheet?
 Why don’t you add buttons to your worksheet?